tsnaomi/data-structures/README.md

-data_structures
+data structures
 ==============
-Singly-linked list
+singly-linked list
 --------------
 A data structure consisting of a sequenece of nodes, in which each node is composed of a value and a reference to the next node in the sequence.
 See http://en.wikipedia.org/wiki/Linked_list.

-Queue
+queue
 --------------
 A First-In-First-Out (FIFO) data structure.
 See: http://www.princeton.edu/~achaney/tmve/wiki100k/docs/Queue_(data_structure).html.

 Special thanks to Justin L. (risingmoon) for helping me construct the queue using a singly-linked list.

-Stack
+stack
 --------------
 A Last-In-First-Out (LIFO) data structure having to do with pancakes.
 See: http://en.wikipedia.org/wiki/Stack_(abstract_data_type).

-Hash table
+hash table
 --------------
 A data structure that maps keys to values by way of hashing.
 See: http://en.wikipedia.org/wiki/Hash_table.

-Binary search tree
+binary search tree
 --------------
 #### *The data structure form of hazing*.
 See: http://en.wikipedia.org/wiki/Binary_search_tree.